a-paxton/oss-community-health/scripts/sentiment_analysis/oss_community-language_dynamics.md

-Our dataset includes 8 unique projects with a total of 33752 unique issues, with a mean of 4219 issues per project.
+Our dataset includes 8 unique projects with a total of 62304 unique issues, with a mean of ` r mean(activity_counts$unique_issues)` issues per project.

-On these issues, the dataset includes 210014 unique comments, with `mean(comment_counts$unique_comments)` average comments per issue.
+On these issues, the dataset includes 408963 unique comments, with 6.5639927 average comments per issue.

-In total, we have 5942 unique commenters, 7016 unique issue-creators, and 8654 overall unique users.
+In total, we have 14259 unique commenters,
+14133 unique issue-creators, and 18012
+overall unique users.

 ***